-In 2013, Milwaukee adopted the Refresh Milwaukee plan and has operated significant programs to increase the adoption of energy efficiency measures and renewable energy.
+In 2013, Milwaukee adopted the ReFresh Milwaukee Sustainability Plan and has administered significant programs to increase the adoption of energy efficiency measures and renewable energy.
 ReFresh Milwaukee was intended to cover a wide range of environmental sustainability topics and was not specifically focused on climate action.
-Since that time 150 municipalities across the nation, including Milwaukee, have adopted the goal of achieving 100% clean renewable energy by at least 2050 and developed comprehensive climate action plans to achieve these goals.
-The following is a summary of sustainability actions that are relevant to climate action:
+Since that time 150 municipalities across the nation, including Milwaukee, have adopted the goal of achieving 100% clean renewable energy or carbon neutrality by at least 2050, and many have developed comprehensive climate action plans to achieve these goals.
+The following is a summary of sustainability actions previously adopted in Milwaukee that are relevant to climate action:

-The City of Milwaukee has a range of energy efficiency and solar programs, including the Me2 residential energy efficiency program, the Better Buildings Challenge program for commercial buildings and municipal buildings, and the Milwaukee Shines solar program that provides energy efficiency and renewable energy services to buildings.
-Mayor Barrett has also joined the Climate Mayor and Global Covenant of Mayors for Climate and Energy.
-Furthermore, the City has a Climate Action website and the Environmental Collaboration office provides education.
-To date, the City has focused resources on the management of these programs and reporting related to the ReFresh Milwaukee Sustainability Plan, however outreach resources are limited.
+The City of Milwaukee has a range of energy efficiency and solar programs, including the Me2 residential energy efficiency program, the Better Buildings Challenge program for commercial and municipal buildings, and the Milwaukee Shines solar program that provides policy support, loans, and other tools to support renewable energy.
+The City of Milwaukee implemented Wisconsin's first Property Assessed Clean Energy (PACE) financing program for commercial buildings that has financed \$25.3 million in energy efficiency projects since 2013.
+Mayor Barrett has also joined the Climate Mayors and Global Covenant of Mayors for Climate and Energy.
+Furthermore, the City has a Climate Action website and the Environmental Collaboration Office provides education on climate change impacts and City programs to address it.
+To date, the City has focused resources on the management of these programs and reporting related to the